Super Lawyers

 That Said, What Do You Expect Similac Baby Formula Lawsuit Settlement Amounts to Look Like?

-So our baby formula lawyers think the trial value is probably higher than this because Abbott – a huge company making a fortune from this product – is less sympathetic than doctors and nurses.
+Our baby formula lawyers believe the trial value is likely higher than this because Abbott, a large company that makes a significant profit from this product, is less sympathetic than doctors and nurses.
+You saw that play out in those verdicts, right?

-Settlement amounts of what will likely become a class action lawsuit are invariably lower than the trial value.
-So, with the caveat that it is early in these NEC baby formula lawsuits and there is still a great deal of information to be uncovered, our attorneys predict a per-person average settlement value of a Similac NEC lawsuit in the $300,000 to $800,000 range.
+But… settlement amounts in an MDL class action lawsuit are invariably lower than the trial value.
+So, with the caveat that this is pure speculation, our attorneys predict a per-person average settlement value of a Similac NEC lawsuit in the $300,000 to $800,000 range.
 Where a settlement would fall in that range will depend upon the severity of the baby’s injuries.

 Federal Similac Class Action Lawsuit for NEC